 - Cold hands and feet

 You may have a greater risk of developing anemia if you are carrying multiples, have two pregnancies close together, do not eat enough iron-rich foods, or have had heavy periods prior to pregnancy.

 How Do I Ensure I Am Getting Enough Iron?

-Sumalate® (Ferrous asparto glycinate), an iron form used in the Prenate® Vitamin Family prescription prenatal vitamins, is a highly advanced and absorbable form of this crucial mineral.
+Sumalate® (ferrous asparto glycinate), an iron form used in the Prenate® Vitamin Family prescription prenatal vitamins, is a highly advanced and absorbable form of this crucial mineral.
 Sumalate® allows for maximum absorption of iron with few to no side effects.5-8

-If you are pregnant or trying to conceive, be sure to ask your doctor about the different iron forms and options for your specific needs as not all iron is created equal.
+If you are pregnant or trying to conceive, be sure to ask your doctor about the different iron forms and options for your specific needs, as not all iron is created equal.
 Different iron forms have different levels of absorption which can impact side effects.
-Higher doses of iron is not always better, so be sure to discuss what choices are available.
+Higher doses of iron are not always better, so be sure to discuss what choices are available.